jbcodeforce/autonomous-car-mgr/docs/architecture.md

 * Each lambda function has a unique ARN.
 * Deployment package is a zip or container image.

 ## Fit for purpose

+This section addresses when to use Lambda as an implementation and deployment approach for implementing business logic, within a bigger solution business process.

 ### Technical constraints